John Thomas Claridge

-Sir John Thomas Claridge (1792–1868) was a British barrister who served as Recorder for the Straits Settlements in what is now Malaysia from 1825 to 1829.
+Sir John Thomas Claridge (bapt.
+1 February 1792 – 20 June 1868) was a British barrister who served as Recorder for the Straits Settlements in what is now Malaysia from 1825 to 1829.
 Claridge was recalled from his post after a well-publicised bitter quarrel with the East India Company.
 He was later involved in a public scandal regarding the will for a wealthy estate.